 “While we marvel at his sporting achievements we must never forget who Kurt really is; a genuine example of a man determined to be the best he can be in all things,” Professor Marino concluded.

-Make your sporting mark
+Make your mark in sport

 If you are inspired by Kurt – who wouldn’t be? – and want to help the next generation of athletes succeed, check out our exercise and sports science courses.
 And learn where one of the best first made his mark.
 Plus, if you are an elite athlete, we can help you study and compete at the top of your game.